CKY (film series): The CKY crew

 A subsequent MTV spin-off, entitled Viva La Bam (2003–2006), followed Bam Margera and his crew as they tortured Bam's family, and generally wreaked havoc in West Chester, and around the world.
 Another spin-off, titled Bam's Unholy Union (2007), featured Bam planning his wedding with some of the CKY crew members.
 A one-episode Spike TV special, titled Bam's World Domination, featured Bam, Dunn, and skateboarder Tim O'Connor participating in the Tough Guy Competition in Perton, Staffordshire, England.
 This special aired two days before Jackass 3D (2010) was released.

 Ryan Dunn also had his own spin-off TV show, titled Homewrecker.
 To qualify for Homewrecker, a participant had to submit to the show a story of how he or she was victimized by one of their friends.
 Each segment opened with the "victim" explaining to Dunn what happened to them.
 Dunn then observed the offender to get additional ideas on what to do.
 Finally, Dunn and a team of helpers helped the participant redo their friend's room to fit what the evildoer had done to them.
 It aired on MTV in 2005.

 A one-episode MTV special, titled Blastazoid, featured Brandon DiCamillo, and Rake Yohn, creating a "live action Donkey Kong", based on the 1981 video game with the same name.
 It also features stunts and pranks similar to the CKY videos.
 It aired in 2006.

 A spin-off movie, titled Haggard: The Movie, was released in 2003.
 A loose sequel to this movie, titled Minghags: The Movie, came out in 2009.

-Bam also hosted his own radio show, Radio Bam on Sirius XM, which aired from 2004 to 2013.
+Bam also hosted his own radio show, Radio Bam on SiriusXM, which aired from 2004 to 2013.
 The show's cast originally starred Bam, his brother Jess, Brandon DiCamillo, Brandon Novak, Rake Yohn, and Joe Frantz.
 It featured guest appearances from Ryan Dunn, Raab Himself, Bam's parents and uncle, Bam's then-wife Missy Rothstein, the CKY band members, and some Jackass cast members.